Rasyidannas/Backend_Summary/Networking.md

 3. Modems
    - Modem is a device that physically connect your network to your ISP's infrastructure.
 It establishes the initial internet connection by translating digital data from your network into a format that can be transmitted over the ISP's Network.

+## Network Topologies

+Network Topologies refer to the arrangement of various elements (such as links, nodes, etc.) in a computer network.
+It defines how different devices are connected to each other and how data is transmitted in the network.
+**Common network topologies include:**

+1. Star Topology
+   every nodes connects to a central network device (like a hub, switch or computer).
+Central network device acts as a server while peripheral devices act as clients.
+   - Key Components:
+     a.
+Central Hub (typically a network switch)
+     b.
+Nodes (individualt devices/computers connected to the central hub)
+   - Advantages:
+     a.
+Centralized Management
+     b.
+Easy to add another computer/device
+     c.
+Network functions normally even if one computer on the network fails
+   - Disanvantages:
+     a.
+Higher cost to implement
+     b.
+If the central computer /hub/switch fails, the entire network goes down

 ## Client-Server vs Peer-to-Peer

 1. Client-Server